 Making a choice based on the total environmental impact is all pro in our book.
 Among the pros is customer retention.
 Communicating your commitment to sustainability with your consumers and customer base is a great way to build brand loyalty.

-One watch-out, however, is to confirm that the product performance matches the application, shipping environment and does not require you to use more for equal performance as that may go against your sustainability goals.
+One watch-out, however, is to confirm that the product performance matches the application and shipping environment and does not require you to use more for equal performance, as that may go against your sustainability goals.

 What impact can my company have on the environment if we switch to sustainable packaging?